MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/navigationview_isbackbuttonvisible.md

 ## -description

 Gets or sets a value that indicates whether the back button is visible or not.
-The value "Auto" indicates that the NavigationView determines whether the back button is visible or not depending on the display mode of the NavigationView.
+Default value is "Auto", which indicates that the NavigationView determines whether the back button is visible or not depending on the display mode of the NavigationView.

 ## -property-value